-All sales, prize and other taxes, gratuities and any other incidentals associated with the prize are the sole responsibility of the prizewinner Prizes are not transferable or exchangeable and may not be substituted, except by sponsors for reasons of unavailability n which case, a prize of equal or greater value will be awarded.
-The Station assumes no responsibility or liability for damages loss or injury resulting from acceptance or use of the prize.
-The Station is not responsible for replacing tickets in the event of show cancellations as a result of weather, promoter or performer.
-The Station reserves the right, in its sole discretion, to cancel or suspend should a virus, bug, computer or other problem beyond the control of the Station corrupt the administration, security or proper execution of ontest, or the Internet portion of .
-Decisions of the Station/ are final.
+All sales, prizes and other taxes, gratuities and any other incidentals associated with the prizes are the sole responsibility of the prizewinner(s).
+Prizes are not transferable or exchangeable and may not be substituted, except by sponsors for reasons of unavailability, in which case, a prize of equal or greater value will be awarded.
+The Station assumes no responsibility or liability for damages, loss, or injury resulting from acceptance or use of the prize.
+The Station is not responsible for replacing tickets in the event of show cancellations as a result of weather, or promoter, or performer actions.
+The Station reserves the right, in its sole discretion, to cancel or suspend the Contest should a virus, bug, computer, or other problem beyond the control of the Station corrupt the administration, security, or proper execution of the Contest, or the Internet portion of the Contest.
+Decisions of the Station/judges are final.

+If due to a printing, production or other error, more prizes are claimed than are intended to be awarded for any prize level, the intended prizes will be awarded in a random drawing from among all verified and validated prize claims received for that prize level.
+In no event will more than the stated number of prizes be awarded.

 WINNER SELECTION AND NOTIFICATION

-Decisions of the Station management with respect to the are final.
+Decisions of the Station management with respect to the Contest are final.

-NUMBER prize winners will be selected in the during the following “Drawing Periods”
+Twenty (20) qualifying prize winner(s) will be selected in the Contest during the following periods of time (“Drawing Periods”)

-One (1) prize winner will be selected on DAY, MONTH DATE, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible text and online entries received between TIME + TIME ZONE and TIME + TIME ZONE on DAY, MONTH DATE, YEAR.
+One (1) qualifying prize winner will be selected on Tuesday, December 18, 2018 at approximately 9:00am PST in a random drawing of all eligible text and online entries received between 7:30am PST and 9:00am PST on Monday, December 17, 2018.

-One (1) prize winner will be selected on DAY, MONTH DATE, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible text and online entries received between TIME + TIME ZONE and TIME + TIME ZONE on DAY, MONTH DATE, YEAR.
+One (1) qualifying prize winner will be selected on Tuesday, December 18, 2018 at approximately 9:00am PST in a random drawing of all eligible text and online entries received between 11:30am PST and 1:00pm PST on Monday, December 17, 2018.

-One (1) prize winner will be selected on DAY, MONTH DATE, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible text and online entries received between TIME + TIME ZONE and TIME + TIME ZONE on DAY, MONTH DATE, YEAR.
+One (1) qualifying prize winner will be selected on Tuesday, December 18, 2018 at approximately 9:00am PST in a random drawing of all eligible text and online entries received between 2:30pm PST and 4:00pm PST on Monday, December 17, 2018.

-One (1) prize winner will be selected on DAY, MONTH DATE, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible text and online entries received between TIME + TIME ZONE and TIME + TIME ZONE on DAY, MONTH DATE, YEAR.
+One (1) qualifying prize winner will be selected on Tuesday, December 18, 2018at approximately 9:00am PST in a random drawing of all eligible text and online entries received between 4:30pm PST and 6:00pm PST on Monday, December 17, 2018.

-One (1) prize winner will be selected on DAY, MONTH DATE, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible text and online entries received between TIME + TIME ZONE and TIME + TIME ZONE on DAY, MONTH DATE, YEAR.
+One (1) qualifying prize winner will be selected on Wednesday, December 19, 2018 at approximately 9:00am PST in a random drawing of all eligible text and online entries received between 7:30am PST and 9:00am on Tuesday, December 18, 2018.

-One (1) prize winner will be selected on DAY, MONTH DATE, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible text and online entries received between TIME + TIME ZONE and TIME + TIME ZONE on DAY, MONTH DATE, YEAR.
+One (1) qualifying prize winner will be selected on Wednesday, December 19, 2018 at approximately 9:00am PST in a random drawing of all eligible text and online entries received between 11:30am PST and 1:00pm PST on Tuesday, December 18, 2018.

-One (1) prize winner will be selected on DAY, MONTH DATE, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible text and online entries received between TIME + TIME ZONE and TIME + TIME ZONE on DAY, MONTH DATE, YEAR.
+One (1) qualifying prize winner will be selected on Wednesday, December 19, 2018 at approximately 9:00am PST in a random drawing of all eligible text and online entries received between 2:30pm PST and 4:00pm PST on Tuesday, December 18, 2018.

-One (1) prize winner will be selected on DAY, MONTH DATE, YEAR at approximately TIME + TIME ZONE in a random drawing of all eligible text and online entries received between TIME + TIME ZONE and TIME + TIME ZONE on DAY, MONTH DATE, YEAR.
+One (1) qualifying prize winner will be selected on Wednesday, December 19, 2018 at approximately 9:00am PST in a random drawing of all eligible text and online entries received between 4:30pm PST and 6:00pm PST on Tuesday, December 18, 2018.